Phenology

 The LAI phenology model was originally developed by describing a generic differential equation in time for the LAI of an individual plant, which is then integrated in space to represent LAI dynamics of a population of plants.
 The time evolution of LAI for an individual plants is commonly described using triggers for growth and senescence (e.g. a growing degree day threshold), which are represented by conditional (step) functions.
 The Knorr et al (2010) model makes the useful development by assuming the triggers for a population of plants can be represented by a Gaussian probability density function.
 As described below, this enables the time evolution of LAI for the population to be smooth and differentiable.

-In the original formulation, which is also implemented into DALEC, there are two triggers considered: temperature (\(T\)) and day length (\(t_d\)).
-For an individual plant (represented by the tilde), the rate of change in LAI over time can be represented by:
+In the original formulation, which is also implemented into DALEC, there are two triggers considered: temperature (

 Growth and Senescence